-On a recent Monday morning, the Chicago Fire Department received an emergency call about a person in Lake Michigan near 95th Street.
+On a recent Monday morning, the Chicago Fire Department received an emergency call about a person who had fallen into Lake Michigan near 95th Street.
 The dispatcher immediately notified Engine Company 13, at 259 N. Columbus Dr., where the Air and Sea Rescue Team is located.

 “They do a test when they’re going through the first week of training called rapid deployment dressing,” says Ron Dorneker, Deputy Chief of Marine and Dive Operations.
 “They have to go from being in their uniforms to being fully suited divers in less than four minutes.”

 Charles Irey of the Air & Sea Rescue team